 What’s left in the wake of love?
 A wake and a wakening – grief and disillusionment, entwined.
 Camille did not go gentle into that good night of the heart, she raged against the dying of the light, and the machine that Stéphane turned his heart into, and lost.

 Crushed by Stéphane’s callous discard of her, she decides to confront him at the café.
 “Who is this man?
 What is he?” she asks him, as we, the viewers, ask ourselves, knowing he’ll never answer.
 Camille, awaken, does: “An ear.
 A genius with his hands, as his friend Maxime says.
 Friend if it suits the interests of both.
 Friendship doesn’t come into it… Ah, it seems he loves music.
-Because it’s the stuff of dreams and nothing to do with life.
+Because it’s the stuff of dreams and has nothing to do with life.
 You know nothing of dreams.
 You have no imagination, no heart, no balls.
 You’ve nothing in there!”

 Camille directly gazes at the abyss that stares back at her.
 She could never heal a heart that doesn’t seek to be whole.
 A wake, a wakening, and a walk – away.
 And ahead?